 The second key period in the evolution of black feminism came in the 1970s, thanks to foundational writings, initiatives and social activities.
 The Combahee River Collective was one of the most important feminists organizations.
 The Combahee River Collective was founded in 1974 by Barbara Smith, Cheryl Clarke and Gloria Akasha Hull, black feminist and/or lesbian activists.

 The organization distinguishes itself by its “retreats” becoming the tool for defining its political project.
-Retreats regulary took place, to create a safer space Black feminists while sharing good times, reconnecting with their spirituality and engaging in in-depth discussions such as on Black feminism and the academic world, love between women – lesbian, non-lesbian, black and white, class conflicts between black women, issues of importance even today.
+Retreats regularly took place, to create a safer space Black feminists while sharing good times, reconnecting with their spirituality and engaging in in-depth discussions such as on Black feminism and the academic world, love between women – lesbian, non-lesbian, black and white, class conflicts between black women, issues of importance even today.

 Although their deaths stirred emotions, voices were soon raised urging black women to stay at home.
 To their dismay, the Combahee River published a pamphlet entitled ‘Six Black Women: Why Did They Die? ’ denouncing the dual aspects of these crimes, both racist and sexist, and underscoring the urgency of addressing the issue of violence against women in the Black community, the inability of municipal authorities to recognize and concretely address the problem of violence against Black women.

-Does the third wave mean the end of black feminism in academia for a revival in music?
+Does the third wave mean the end of Black feminism in academia for a revival in music?

 A third wave followed in the 1990s.
 Patricia Collins ‘Black Thought’ explored the ideas of the founding black feminists, including the survival of black feminism through the marginalization of black feminist intellectuals (Ann duCille (1996), ‘the pernicious politics of resegregation’ (Barbara Christian (1994) and the inclusion of black women writers and the exclusion of black women from everyday life under an oppressive system (Hazel Carby (1992).